vorpalnet/blade/libs/fsmar/README.md

 #How does it work?

-1. Drop 'fsmar.jar' in your domain's "approuter" directory.
-1. Update the OCCAS admin console to use 'fsmar.jar'.
-1. Restart one (or all) of the engine tier servers.
-1. Check the ./config/custom/vorpal folder for FSMAR.SAMPLE (in the cluster)
-1. Rename FSMAR.SAMPLE to FSMAR.json end edit it to fit your needs.
+FSMAR is not a WebLogic deployment — it's a fat JAR that lives in the OCCAS domain's `approuter/` directory and is activated via the OCCAS admin console.
+See the **FSMAR install walkthrough** in [DEPLOYMENT.md](../../DEPLOYMENT.md#fsmar-install-walkthrough) for the full procedure.

+For automated installs, use `./deploy.sh <env> fsmar` from the repository root, which copies `fsmar.jar` to the configured `approuter.dir` (locally or over SSH).

+On first startup, FSMAR writes a sample config into the OCCAS `_samples` directory alongside samples from every other BLADE app.
+Copy it into place, rename, and edit — the JSON syntax is documented in the tutorial below.

-Please note: OCCAS 7.1 or older version require the 'fsmar.jar' file to also be in the leading CLASSPATH in addition to being in the 'approuter' directory.
-(This is due to version mismatches with the required Jackson JSON libraries.)
+Please note: OCCAS 7.1 and older versions require `fsmar.jar` to also appear on the leading CLASSPATH in addition to `approuter/`, due to Jackson version mismatches.
+Newer OCCAS versions expose an `approuter/lib/` subdirectory for dependency JARs; BLADE avoids it by shipping FSMAR as a fat JAR.

 #Tutorial